 Surely a self cleaning oven isn’t as magical as it sounds?
 What’s really in it for you – will it take hours off your oven cleaning schedule?
 Let’s take a closer look.

-How Does a Self Cleaning Oven Work?
+What are Self Cleaning Ovens and How Does a Self Cleaning Oven Work?

 Self cleaning, as a term, is a bit of a broad one.
 Self cleaning ovens will still need a little bit of a wipe or scrub down if you’re going to get the worst of burnt-on food and built-up grease off your oven door.
 However, the principle is really the same across all of these models.
 You set your oven to run a cleaning feature or cycle, close the door, and allow it to get up to a high temperature.